 Students whose parents/guardians are Active Duty Military stationed at Joint Base Charleston and reside in Berkeley County

 * Parents/guardians will need to provide two proofs of residency and a copy of military orders.
 Proofs of residency include water, electricity, landline phone, cable, lease agreement, or buyer’s agreement.

 **Parents/guardians with students who are NEW to Berkeley County (to which one of the above statements applies) must register students on InfoSnap.

 Additional Innovative Programs

 Berkeley County School District (BCSD) offers families a variety of specialized environments, each designed to accelerate learning while fostering students’ specific interests, talents, and needs.Early Childhood, Elementary, & Middle

-Preschool & Elementary Montessori Program: Offered at Whitesville Elementary; Admission: 3, 4, 5 years old to Grade 2, students zoned for Whitesville Elementary may apply; Click HERE for more information, Phone: 843-899-8880Alternative Education High School & Adult OptionsBerkeley Alternative School: Admission: Grades 6-12;
+Preschool & Elementary Montessori Program: Offered at Whitesville Elementary; Admission: 3, 4, 5 years old to Grade 2, students zoned for Whitesville Elementary may apply; Learn more about Whitesville Elementary or contact us at 843-899-8880.Alternative Education High School & Adult OptionsBerkeley Alternative School: Admission: Grades 6-12;

 Learn about Berkeley Alternative School or contact us at 843-899-8830.Berkeley Adult Education: Offered at Berkeley Educational Center (843-899-8635) & Fishburne Educational Center (843-820-3742);Learn about our Adult and Communication Education services.